MarcusKoe/moooarcuuuusCode/README.md

 For informations see:
 https://www.sudomod.com/forum/viewtopic.php?f=51&p=52659

+## install
-## install, connect to the Gb over SSH.
+connect to the Gb over SSH.
 You need a active internet connection.
 Start the installation with:
-:

 ```
 cd